Skip to content

 -- tap@14.6.9

-Configure system variable NODE_PATH and set it to node_modules subfolder.
-In our case it is:
+Configure the system variable NODE_PATH and set its value to the node_modules subfolder.
+In our example, this is:

 C:\Users\inflectra\AppData\Roaming\npm\node_modules

-Relaunch Command Prompt and verify the system variable:
+Relaunch the Command Prompt and verify the system variable:

 C:\Users\inflectra>echo %NODE_PATH%